RuiBrian/Battleship/README.md

 Example: 1 A
 ```

+Currently, the web server must be restarted after each game (since only two connections are allowed at once).
+To do this simply kill the web server with `Ctrl + C` and start the server again.

 ## Tests

 All tests for the Battleship library functions are located in the `/tests` directory.
 To run the test suite: